jikanter/mcp-use/libraries/typescript/packages/inspector/README.md

 For servers requiring OAuth (like Linear):

-1. Connection shows "pending_auth" status
+1. After clicking **Connect**, you'll see the authorization page
-2. Click **"Authenticate"** button
+2. Click **"Approve"** to grant access
-3. Complete OAuth in the popup window
+3. The inspector handles the redirect automatically
-4. Connection automatically completes
+4. Server appears in Connected Servers list with a green indicator

 If popup is blocked: